 - Intentionally added microplastics in products – Final report of the study conducted by Amec Foster Wheeler Environment & Infrastructure UK Limited in October 2017 on behalf of the European Commission

-- Website for European Commission project — "Investigating options for reducing releases in the aquatic environment of microplastics emitted by (but not intentionally added in) products"
+- European Commission project — "Investigating options for reducing releases in the aquatic environment of microplastics emitted by (but not intentionally added in) products"

 - Presence of microplastics and nanoplastics in food, with particular focus on seafood – scientific opinion of EFSA’s Panel on Contaminants in the Food Chain (CONTAM)